yennotfound/yennotfound/README.md

 - 🔭 I’m currently working on my final API project.
 - 💡 Actively improving problem-solving and coding practices

+## ✨ Fun Fact
+- I love reading stories.
+- Was a HUMSS student.
+- *crying on this field jk

 Thanks for stopping by! 😊